Police arresting Vedanta smelter protesters based on evidence - minister

 CHENNAI (Reuters) - Police are only arresting people involved in protests against a copper smelter owned by Vedanta Resources where there is videographed evidence of them indulging in “anti-social” activities, a senior Tamil Nadu minister told Reuters.

-More than 100 people have been arrested, some in early morning and late night raids, since police opened fire on a crowd of protesters in southern India, killing 13, and some residents have complained they are being unfairly targeted.
+More than 100 people have been arrested, some in early morning and late night raids, since police opened fire on a crowd of protesters in Tamil Nadu, killing 13, and some residents have complained they are being unfairly targeted.

 Many of those picked up in and around the port city of Thoothukudi have since been bailed, but the wave of arrests highlights the tensions that continue to fester despite the Tamil Nadu government’s order to permanently shut down the smelter, on environmental grounds, in the wake of the May 22 shootings.